The Evolution of Tools

 research.

-From Flappers to Flivvers... and it was about all about the 20's decade.
+The book was called From Flappers to Flivvers... and it was about all about the 20's decade.
 It shared personal stories from individuals who lived through the 20's and certain events that happened.
 As I was reading I found a section that had to do with hair and fashion, which was exactly what I was looking for!
 Reading through personal stories, it seemed like bobs were the "cool" thing to have during this era of flappers.
 Many women were cutting off their long locks for boyish looks.
 For the women who kept their hair longer they used to "rag curl" their hair.
 Here is a quote that I thought was interesting from a woman who shared her daily experience with rag curls.
 "Starting at our scalp, we'd wind a section of hair neatly around a long rag, then wind the rag up over the wound hair and tie the ends in a not.
 It wasn't too comfortable sleeping on all those knots."

 Another style that was common during this year was the